TSG prides itself on designing labels and tags to match the applications workflow processes.

 Ribbons are an integral part of the printing process.
 Without the right marriage between the label substrate, printhead heat, speed and pressure, your imaging will suffer.
 At TSG, we are experts in aligning the right ribbon product with the proper label material.
 Resin to wax ratio is vital when establishing not only indelibility, but print contrast as well.
 Being that we primarily set up printing systems, we are extremely well suited to align all of the printer settings for the optimal imaging.
 If you have any issues with your existing set-up, let us look into your needs.

 Wristbands/Form Label Combinations

 At TSG we always strive to consolidate systems.
 Form label combinations typically allow for two different substrates to be combined in the same printing process to streamline workflow.
 These can be incredibly cost effective when comparing to an existing system.

-Wristbands are lumped into this category being that in essence this is a product that in recent years have consolidated systems and follows a patient through the healthcare process from cradle to grave (no pun intended) Systems consist of printers dedicated to wristbands only with a variety of different products ranging from soft touch to plastics.
+Wristbands are lumped into this category being that in essence, this is a product that in recent years have consolidated systems and follows a patient through the healthcare process from start to finish.
+Systems consist of printers dedicated to wristbands, only with a variety of different products ranging from soft touch to plastics.

 Direct thermal printers apply heat to the thermal printhead, activating the direct thermal media.
 Through a chemical reaction, the label turns dark where the heat is applied.
 With direct thermal labels, there is no ink, toner, or ribbon consumable – the only supply needed is the direct thermal labels.
 Direct thermal labels are less costly because you don’t have to buy a ribbon.
 The downside to direct thermal labels is that they are not scratch resistant and will start to turn when exposed to lighting, making them hard to read.
 Use direct thermal labels for short term applications and when you want to print without a ribbon.
 Some examples of direct thermal labels are: shipping labels, name tags, receipts, pick tickets and visitor passes.